openbullet/openbullet2-docs/docs/jobs/job-monitor.md

 - aborting a job if there are too many bans/errors
 - decreasing the number of bots if the CPM is too high
 - pausing a job if the captcha credit runs out
-- sending a message on discord when the job is at 50% progress
+- sending a message on Discord when the job is at 50% progress
 - and many more...

 :::info INFO